-Just a note about holidays, warm weather and kennelling
+Just a note about holidays, warm weather and kennelling.

 - Please check out boarding establishments in person.
+Good establishments will encourage an opportunity to impress you!

 - If you can it is advisable to leave you dog or cat for a weekend before your annual holiday, so that the animal knows you will return, the staff get to know your pet, and you and your pet get to know the staff and you know you can relax on your holiday without worrying about your cherished pet.